ACT Prep FULL (ages 13-18) Kevin Burge

 Note: Age may be less important than a child’s size, athleticism, and competitiveness.

-Ages 6-10 Students will participate in some relays and tag games, kickball, and dodge ball.
+Ages 8-12 Students will participate in relays and tag games, kickball, and dodgeball.

-Ages 10-18 Students play aggressive, big-boy dodge ball.
+Ages 12-18 Students play aggressive, big-boy dodgeball.
 Not for the faint of heart.

-Physical Science (ages 12-18) The first semester of a year-long class Christy Thomas
+Physical Science (ages 12-18) The first semester of a year-long class.
+Nikki Herrera

 Get ready for high-school science with this Apologia-based survey of the physical world.
 This course covers a broad range of topics including earth science, weather, chemistry, and physics.
 Students are encouraged to participate in group discussions, games, and hands-on experiments.
-Focus is placed on developing habits that will carry over into high school science.
+Focus is placed on developing habits that will carry over into high school science, including note-taking, quizzes, and tests.
 Homework: 1-3 hours per week.

 Students supply Exploring Creation with Physical Science Student Textbook, 2nd Edition (Apologia)

-Have you ever wondered what it was like to load a wagon and live on the trail as you travel to your new home?
-Come experience the journey of the American pioneers.
+Have you wondered what it was like to load a wagon and live on the trail as you travel to your new home?
+Come experience the journeys of the American pioneers.
 We will learn why the pioneers left their homes, what they brought with them, and what the journey was like.
-We will also learn about the tasks a pioneer had to complete to survive, and what children did for fun on the trail.
-This will be a hands-on experience which will include what it was like to load a wagon, make butter, spin wool, and play pioneer games.
+We will also learn about the tasks a pioneer had to complete to survive.
+This will be a hands-on experience which will include what it was like to load a wagon, making butter, spinning wool, and making a miniature sod house.

-Reading is a lifelong skill that affects every area of our life!
-In our upbeat, explicit, systematic, phonics class we will be covering reading skills through songs, games and vocabulary words.
-Your child will be thrilled to be on the reading journey and you’ll love the confidence that follows suit.
+Reading is a lifelong skill that affects every area of our life.
+In this upbeat, explicit, intensive, systematic, phonics class, we will teach reading skills through songs, games and vocabulary words.
+Your child will be thrilled to be on the reading journey, and you’ll love the confidence that follows suit.

 Pre-requisite: letter recognition.

 Yes, even math can be fun!
-There is no trick to single digit addition and subtraction, so the way to improve speed and accuracy is practice and more practice!
-Rocket math uses timed tests, worksheets, and team oriented spelling-bee type activates to make that practice goal oriented and self-competitive.
-Note: Candy is regularly used as a positive reinforcement.
+There is no trick to single digit addition and subtraction, so the way to improve speed and accuracy is practice, practice, and more practice!
+Rocket math uses timed tests, worksheets, and team-oriented spelling-bee type activities to make that practice goal oriented and self-competitive.
 Homework: 10 minutes per day.

-Sign Language FULL (ages 12-adult) The first semester of a year-long classSarah Bryan
+Sign Language (12-adult) The first semester of a year-long class.
+Jessica Sadowski

 This class will increase vocabulary and knowledge of common conversation through the study of grammar, verb conjugation, and language usage.
 Through teacher-led instructions and interactive activities, role-plays, stories, and music, students will have opportunities to further their written and oral language skills.
 Homework: 3-5 hrs. per week.